Who the heck is John F. Weldon????

 The Hungry Squid (2002) combined real puppets and collaged photos, manipulated in a computer.

 His latest film was Home Security (2004) (winner Chris Award, Columbus Ohio).
-He retired in 2004, and has since devoted himself to songwriting, comic books, and "whatever seems like fun at the time".
-He hopes to get his comic book series Ashcan Alley published soon.
+He retired in 2004, and has since devoted himself to songwriting, comic books, short films, and an online comic strip.

 He has a lovely, talented and highly tolerant spouse named Margaret Griffin, who bore him two lovely but eccentric children.

-They are Alexander Mycroft Weldon (born 1979) who has studied astrophysics, and plays GO, and Dinah Castle Weldon (b.
-1983), who is currently studying stage design.
+They are Alexander Mycroft Weldon (born 1979) who freelances in the gaming world, and Dinah Castle Weldon (b.
+1983), who has her hands full with her identical twins Alice & Hazel.

 I'll be adding more biographical material from time to time: for starters, Here's God and the Boy Scouts.